-It’s no secret our family loves pancakes, and these Carrot Cake Pancakes (or waffles – your choice) are perfect for Easter snuggled up at home with your loved ones … which is just around the corner!
+It’s no secret our family loves pancakes, and these Carrot Cake Pancakes (or waffles – your choice) are perfect for Easter snuggled up at home with your loved ones … which is already this weekend!

 The kitchen is my happy place… especially these days!
 As I work away in my kitchen I’m finding that I’m leaning on creating recipes that use ingredients that are usually on hand in your pantries (and mine lol).

 I had some leftover grated carrots and apple the other day, and was scratching my head over what to do with them.
 I already had a freezer full of Sneaky Mommy Muffins, and wanted to make something that was healthy but could also be frozen for those future mornings when I wasn’t quite as ambitious!

 This recipe started out as a pancake recipe but I realized that it also makes AMAZING waffles.
 I think I actually prefer them as waffles but hey, to each his (or her) own.
 Toaster waffles are a thing in our home.
 The kids can just reheat them in the toaster for a DIY breakfast and they taste just as good as when I made them!
 You can reheat the pancakes the same way.

 To freeze either the pancakes or waffles simply layer the cooked waffles or pancakes in a resealable bag or container with a little sheet of parchment paper in between them to keep them from sticking.
 When ready to reheat just pop them in the toaster on low until they are crispy!